Last updated 21 April 2021

 It is not permitted to host visitors within shared households.

 Details and opening times can be found here: http://www.st-edmunds.cam.ac.uk/dining.
+Find the weekly lunch and dinner menus on the intranet.
 Full details about our St Edmund’s College catering app can be found here: http://www.st-edmunds.cam.ac.uk/st-edmunds-catering-app

 If you are worried that someone is violating the guidelines